tonyp7/stdcontainers/README.md

 list_sort_with(list, &int_comparator_desc);
 ```

+## List subtypes

+### Sorted List

+### Queue

+### Double-ended queue (deque)

 # vector.h

 vector.h implements a dynamic array, and is capable of holding any kind of data.
-Because of it's nature, a vector is extremely efficient at accessing random elements O(1) and adding/removing elements at its end.
+Because of it's nature, a vector is extremely efficient at accessing random elements and adding/removing elements at its end.
 However, it fares very poorly when inserting/removing elements anywhere else.
 vector.h is the underlying implementation of stack.